arkanayak/steeleye/README.md

 Steps followed for framing the solution:
 -----------------------------------------
-1) Create a AWS account
+1) Create an AWS account
-2) Create a IAM role and generate keys
+2) Create an IAM role and generate keys
-3) Create a AWS lambda function: 'SteelEye'
+3) Create an AWS lambda function: 'SteelEye'
 4) Create a s3 bucket: 'arkas3b'
 5) Give access to lambda 'SteelEye' from s3 bucket policy
 6) Give access to s3 bucket 'arkas3b' from lambda role policy